jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminalstore/properties/useddistributionlimitof.md

-# usedOverflowAllowanceOf
+# usedDistributionLimitOf

 Contract: [`JBETHPaymentTerminalStore`](../)​‌

-**The amount of overflow that a project is allowed to tap into on-demand for the specified project configuration.**
+**The amount that a project has distributed from its limit during the current funding cycle.**

 _Increases as projects use their distribution limit._